NEU-DS-4200-F20/project-group-13-covid19-news/README.md

 Link to your GitHub pages website: [https://neu-ds-4200-f20.github.io/project-group-13-covid19-news/](https://neu-ds-4200-f20.github.io/project-group-13-covid19-news/)
 Link to presentation slides: [https://docs.google.com/presentation/d/1F32do7VI5wrsbVcwPp5jLmRXbPQkXb4-UhBejPlDm8c/edit#slide=id.g35f391192_045](https://docs.google.com/presentation/d/1F32do7VI5wrsbVcwPp5jLmRXbPQkXb4-UhBejPlDm8c/edit#slide=id.g35f391192_045)

+# Setup

+1. Clone this repository to your local machine.
+E.g., in your terminal / command prompt CD to where you want this the folder for this activity to be.
+Then run git clone <YOUR_REPO_URL>
+2. CD or open a terminal / command prompt window into the cloned folder.
+3. Start a simple python webserver.
+E.g., python -m http.server, python3 -m http.server, or py -m http.server.
+If you are using python 2 you will need to use python -m SimpleHTTPServer instead.
+4. Wait for the output: Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/).
+5. Now open your web browser (Firefox or Chrome) and navigate to the URL: http://localhost:8000
+6. For better navigation read README.md inside the folders.

 # Instructions

 1. Open the [Github pages link](https://neu-ds-4200-f20.github.io/project-group-13-covid19-news/) in Google Chrome or Mozilla Firefox browser.
 (Safari or other browsers do not support a lot of features of our visualisation.)